-At Holiday River Expeditions, our guides and staff never need too many elaborate excuses to justify getting out on the water, place our hands on the oars and going with the flow.
+At Holiday River Expeditions, our guides and staff never need too many elaborate excuses to justify getting out on the water.
+We place our hands on the oars and go with the flow.
 However, that doesn’t mean it’s all just for the love of having fun.
-Our partners at Newco recently dove into the science behind a hunch we at Holiday have had for quite some time: River Trips are not only good for you, your family or the planet; they are also good for your business.
+Our partners at Newco recently dove into the science behind a hunch we at Holiday have had for quite some time.
+River Trips are not only good for you, your family or the planet; they’re also good for your business.

-Does sitting for hours staring at screens while monitoring the endless flow of interruptions lead to improved engagement, innovation and creative thought?
-Or, could unplugging, going to a gorgeous, off-the grid location where guides do the work, AKA a river trip, be a better way to boost team performance, leadership and wellbeing?
+Does sitting for hours staring at screens while monitoring the endless flow of interruptions lead to improved engagement?
+Does it lead to more innovation and creative thought?
+Or, could unplugging be a better way to boost team performance, leadership and well being?
+How about going to a gorgeous, off-the grid location where guides do the work?
 Science suggests that river retreats trounce training time in conference rooms when looking for ways to optimize performance.
 Here are five scientific reasons why…

-Feel Better, Naturally: Help for those who are constantly tired, stressed, distracted or overwhelmed is as close as the nearest green space.
-River trips take us to natural environments, precisely the places science has shown to decrease stress levels, improve self-perception and relieve tension.
+Help for those who are constantly tired, stressed, distracted, or overwhelmed is as close as the nearest green space.
+River trips take us to natural environments, precisely the places science has shown to decrease stress levels, improve self-perception, and relieve tension.

-Action Requires Activity: Activity leads to improved fitness, better sleep and increased immune function.
-A study from the Yale Stress Center recently demonstrated that exercise (rarely found in meetings, often found on river trips) boosts mood-elevating hormones and even improves stress-damaged thinking.
+Activity leads to improved fitness, better sleep, and increased immune function.
+A study from the Yale Stress Center recently demonstrated that exercise (rarely found in meetings, often found on river trips) boosts mood-elevating hormones.
+It even improves stress-damaged thinking.

-For those interested in taking a new approach to improving individual and team performance, now is the time to book a spring or summer river retreat.
-Western States’ snow pack is looking good and river levels should be perfect for fun floats.
+For those interested in taking a new approach to improve individual and team performance, now is the time to book a spring or summer river retreat.
+Western States’ snowpack is looking good and river levels should be perfect for fun floats.
 If you need more reasons why going on a river trip will be great for your business, please get in touch.